-In December on Mull the days are at their shortest, meaning you can enjoy the luxury of long evenings by the fireside.
-Time for putting your feet up and relaxing!
+In December on Mull the days are at their shortest, meaning you can enjoy the luxury of long cosy evenings by the fire after a day out in the hills or on the beach!
+Time for putting your feet up and relaxing.

-We gather seaweed to scatter as natural fertiliser on our kitchen garden and sometimes for the fields.
-December is a good month for spotting Buzzard and Kittiwake.
+Gathering seaweed is one of our December tasks, if the weather allows.
+We scatter seaweed as a natural fertiliser on our kitchen garden and sometimes for the fields.
+December is a good month for spotting Woodcock and Hen harrier.

 It is often said that there is no bad weather only inappropriate clothing and in the middle of the winter, this is very true!
 Enjoy the drama of the winter weather during December on Mull with wild waves crashing against the cliffs of the Treshnish headland, Atlantic rollers coming in on Calgary beach and on cold still sunny days when the air is so clear you can see the Outer Hebrides from the top of the hill and return to the snug tranquillity of your cottage.